joe-purramid/the_purramid_0_1/app/src/main/specifications/ai_instructions_template.md

 You are an expert software developer.
-You are reviewing The Purramid app, module by module, after other Claude chats made a first and second pass.
+You are reviewing The Purramid app, module by module.
 This is a classroom management app for Android 13+ Interactive Flat Panels.

 ## Your Task
-Review the provided code files for the [SPECIFIC APP-INTENT] against:
+Review the provided code files for the [SPECIFIC APP-INTENT] app-intent against:
 1. The Technical Architecture Decisions (mandatory patterns)
 2. The Code Style Guide (naming/organization)
 3. The Universal Requirements (shared behavior)